Veeam, Cloud Backup and the Insanity of Periodic Full Backups

 To solve this issue you need to run compute on the cloud side to enable “synthetic full backups”, which is a process by which Veeam re-builds the full backup on the cloud side without having to perform an actual full backup.

-In this configuration you can enable a true “incremental-forever” backup method that will not require a periodic full backup to be made after the first full.
+In this configuration you can enable a true “incremental-forever” backup method that will not require periodic full backups to be made after the first full.
 This can be achieved in AWS and Azure where compute resources, such as a Windows server, can be used to process the synthetic full, but then there is the added cost of compute resources and the client has another server to update, monitor, and manage, increasing costs.

 Low cost storage providers such as Wasabi and Back Blaze, offer no computing resources so there is no option for this on their platforms.
 You might be saving in storage costs, but also experiencing other costs such as increased bandwidth requirements and delaying additional offsite backups from occurring.

 Veeam Cloud Connect Service Providers eliminate many of these issues as these are specialized services focused on Veeam cloud backups.
-The service provider performs the synthetic full backup on their side, which avoids the periodic full over the internet.
+The service provider performs the synthetic full backup on their side, which avoids periodic full backups over the internet.
 Additionally, a Veeam Cloud Connect Service provider will also have the Veeam expertise and generally better service level agreements around backup and DR services.

 Summary: By leveraging a Veeam Cloud Connect Service provider you get true incremental-forever backups, minimize bandwidth usage, and get better service levels.